 Late Summer and Autumn Highlights

 The late flowering agapanthus ‘Hole Park Blue’ and colourful exotic border with its cannas and dahlias are an impressive sight in late summer before the reds, yellows and golds of autumn appear bringing colour and interest to the gardens in October.
-Visitors can enjoy the annual Napoleonic Re-enactment Weekend on 31 August and 1 September 2019.
+Visitors can enjoy the annual Napoleonic Re-enactment Weekend in September.

 One of the Seven Wonders of the Weald; the garden was also crowned Kentish Garden of the Year in 2016 by Visit Kent and Kent Life Magazine

 A circular network of hard paths enables visitors of all ages, including those who require a wheelchair, to enjoy the gardens.
 Wheelchairs may be reserved free of charge and there are full disability WC facilities.

 Light lunches and delicious homemade cakes are available in the coach house where apple juice, local beer and homemade jam and honey produced from the fruit and bees on the Hole Park Estate can be purchased.
 There is also a small plant stall next to the coach house.